 Don’t worry.
-In this case, the added complexity is a very good thing for home improvement websites, including window and door and window covering businesses.
+In this case, the added complexity is a very good thing for promoting funeral home websites.

 Advertisers used to be limited to two headline “lines” of 30 characters each (including spaces) and one description line of 80 characters (including spaces).

 That wasn’t bad, but it didn’t leave much room to get your point across.
-It certainly didn’t provide much flexibility for differentiating you from your home improvement competitors.
+It certainly didn’t provide much flexibility for differentiating you from your funeral home competitors.

 Google Ads addresses that in its recent update, letting you now include a third headline (the “Headline 3” field) and another description line (the “Description 2” field).

 Headline length (per headline) remains 30 characters including spaces, but now that you have three headlines to work with, you’re jumping from a limit of 60 total characters to 90.

 You’re also getting a second description line to work with, and even better, total length for either description field has been increased from 80 characters to 90 characters.
 So for total description area, the increase is from 80 to 180.

 Add it all up, and you’re going from a total text space of 170 characters to 300almost doubling the total size of your ad copy.

 The extra space provides much more opportunity to fit in specific information about your funeral home or other death care business.
 It really frees you up to elaborate on why searchers should click on your PPC ad.